Null-free False Discovery Rate Control Using Decoy Permutations: Conclusion

-In this paper, we proposed the target-decoy approach to FDR control, which need not estimate the null distribution or the null proportion.
-We theoretically proved that this approach can control the FDR for independent statistics, and experimentally demonstrated that it is more stable and powerful than two most popular methods.
+In this paper, we presented the target-decoy approach to FDR control for multiple hypothesis testing.
+This approach is free of estimating the null distribution or the null proportion, and can rigorously control the FDR for independent variables.
+Simulation studies demonstrated its ability in FDR control and higher power than two representative traditional methods.

-Our approach can be extended to the pair-matched case-control study by adjusting Step 1 of the target-decoy procedure, i.e., randomly exchange the paired observed values just as the permutation tests for pair-matched study instead of permuting them.
-The other steps and analyses are the same.

-In our approach, the scores are only used to determine the labels and ranks of tests, and the statistical meaning of the scores is not required.
-Similar to permutation tests, our approach can be used with any test statistic, regardless of whether or not its null distribution is known.
+In the target-decoy approach, the scores are only used to determine the labels and ranks of tests, and the statistical meaning of the scores is not required.
+Therefore, any test statistic can be used, regardless of whether or not its null distribution is known.
+This flexibility brings the potential to increase the power of multiple testing.
+In this paper, we only used the $t$-value.
+Trying other statistics or engineering specific scoring functions for different types of data is a topic worthy of future research.
+For example, machine learning-derived feature importance scores can in principle be directly used in our approach.

-There were many studies on the FDR control in multiple testing under dependency \citep{benjamini2001control,efron2007size,ghosal2011predicting, kang2016optimal}.
-In this paper we only performed experimental evaluation of our approach for dependent test statistics.
+In this paper, FDR control was proved for independent variables, and only simulation evaluation was performed for dependent variables.
 The theoretic analysis under dependency will be our future work.
+Especially, whether permutation-based decoys can lead to FDR control under some kind of dependency is an interesting problem that needs to be addressed.

-Moreover, our control theorem is based on the `symmetrically distributed' hypothesis.
+Moreover, our control theorem is based on the exchangeable hypothesis.
 This null hypothesis is stronger than the more popular hypothesis that the two groups have the same means.
 The performance of our approach for the `equality of means' hypothesis needs further studies.

+Finally, our approach can be extended to the pair-matched case-control study by adjusting Step 1 of the target-decoy procedure, i.e., randomly exchange the paired observed values just as the permutation tests for pair-matched study instead of permuting them.
+The other steps and analyses are the same.